reshamas/fastai_deeplearn_part1/tools/paperspace.md

 - Paperspace has an option where you can choose to automatically shut down your machine at: 1 hr, 8 hrs, 1 day, 1 week
 - I chose the `8 hrs` option
+- :key: Note that the auto shut down works only for the browser console. **Paperspace will not shut down your server if you SSH to it.**

 <img src="../images/paperspace.png" align="center"  height="500" width="750" >